Buyer Persona

 Step 5: Synthesize Into Profiles

-Create 2-4 distinct personas with specific demographics, goals, challenges, and decision criteria.
-Include buying triggers, preferred communication channels, and the business outcomes they're measured on.
+Create 2-4 distinct personas, each with specific demographics, goals, challenges, decision criteria, buying triggers, preferred communication channels, and the business outcomes they're measured on.
 Build one-page persona cards that teams can reference during calls.

 Step 6: Validate and Iterate